neuvector/docs/user/pages/05.policy/13.usingcrd/docs.md

 ### Policy Mode Configuration and Group Definition
 Policy mode configuration and Group definition is supported within the CRD configuration yaml file.
 With policymode configured in the yaml configuration file, importing such file will set the target group to this value for the CRD import.

 Important!
-The imported target policy mode is not allowed to be modified from the Neuvector console (Policy -> Groups).
+The imported target policy mode is not allowed to be modified from the NeuVector console (Policy -> Groups).
 For example, once the mode is set to Monitor, it can only be changed through CRD modification, not through the console.

 Note: The CRD import behavior has been changed in 4.x to ignore the PolicyMode of any 'linked' group, leaving the Policy mode unchanged if the linked group already exists.
 If the linked group does not exist it will be automatically created and set to the default New Services Mode in Settings -> Configuration.